 Smart meters emit pulsed radiofrequency radiation throughout the day, creating a constant source of EMF exposure in homes that cannot be powered down or easily controlled by residents.

-Understanding Smart Meter EMF Emissions
+Understanding Smart Meters and EMF

 Smart meters operate by transmitting data using radiofrequency (RF) radiation, a form of electromagnetic energy.
 Unlike traditional analog meters, these devices communicate wirelessly with utility companies, sending usage data multiple times per day.